Fruit and Nut

 While the general arguments in favour of no-digging are clear, these need to be tempered with the realisation that in nature, soils can take thousands or even tens of thousands of years to form.
 In cold northern latitudes, the process of soil formation is incredibly slow, as little as a few millimetres per century.
 Such soils tend to be very nutrient poor.
 And as soils form, they will be colonised only by the plants best adapted to that particular environment.

 Cultivated plants are generally very particular in their soil requirements.
 For example, they will generally not succeed in very shallow mineral soils over impervious bedrock or glacial clay, or in highly acid soils or in soils that are waterlogged for months on end, or in soils low in nitrogen or other nutrients.
-Many cultivated plants have originated in warmer and drier climates, meaning they will have greater vulnerability to things going wrong.
+Many cultivated plants have originated in warmer and drier climates and may already be close to their climatic limits in Ireland, meaning they will have greater vulnerability to things going wrong.
 For most cultivated plants, including most if not all edible tree crops, unmodified native soils in cool temperate regions are generally deficient in depth, percolation, nutrients or in some other limiting factor, or possibly in all of them.

 Over the course of the long history of agriculture, people learned how to improve soils through activities such as drainage, the adding of amendments (to increase fertility), and the undertaking of major earthworks such as terracing and the building of mounds.
 And as tools evolved from ones made from wood to ones of iron then steel, digging became part of the repertoire of activities people could engage in to improve soils: for example to excavate materials from elsewhere to add fertility or bulk to their cultivated soils, or to break up hard or impervious subsoils to increase depth and improve percolation, or simply to work soils to a sufficiently fine tilth to sow seeds.